The van sickle historic barn with forests hotels and Lake Tahoe in the background

 In conjunction with the Van Sickle Bi-State Park Safety and Equitable Access Improvements Project, the Conservancy also proposes to build approximately 0.35 miles of the Dennis T. Machida Memorial Greenway (Van Sickle Connector), which will connect from Chonokis Road to the Van Sickle Shared-Use Trail, and which will also meet ADA accessibility requirements.

-Draft Environmental Document Now Available
+Draft Environmental Document

-The Conservancy has released for public review the draft environmental document for the Van Sickle Bi-State Park Safety and Equitable Access Improvements Project.
+The Conservancy released for public review the draft environmental document for the Van Sickle Bi-State Park Safety and Equitable Access Improvements Project on March 26, 2027.
+The public comment period ended on April 27, 2026.

 Project Planning Map